m2middle/faker/README.md

 The `generateuser.py` script can be easily modified to generate different types of data or to adjust the output formats.
 Refer to the [Faker documentation](https://faker.readthedocs.io/en/master/) for more information on available options.

+## Extra

+If you want also to proceed a bulk deletion of the users by providing a CSV file with the Azure specifications, run the deleteuser.py script following the same process as the generateuser.py

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss the changes you would like to make.